nicolassouz4/Python/README.md

 # Python

-Welcome to my Python Studies repository!
+Welcome to my Python repository!
 This collection contains various Python projects and exercises from "The Complete Python Bootcamp From Zero to Hero in Python" by Jose Portilla that I have worked on to enhance my skills in Python programming.
 From basic syntax to more advanced concepts, this repository showcases my journey and proficiency in Python.

 ## Introduction
 This repository is a curated collection of my Python projects and exercises.
 Each project and exercise is designed to tackle different aspects of Python programming, including basic syntax, data structures, functional programming, object-oriented programming, and more.